-It’s World Diabetes Day and this year’s theme is Eyes on Diabetes, which aims to raise awareness of type 2 and the importance of screening for early diagnosis.
+14 November marks World Diabetes Day, which means it's time to raise awareness of type 2 and the importance of screening for early diagnosis.
 In many cases type 2 diabetes can be prevented by adopting a healthier lifestyle.
-So, to join the campaign and help raise awareness in the Middle East – a region where the condition is on the rise – we’ve put together three wholesome recipes to keep our Eyes on Diabetes:
+So, to join the campaign and help raise awareness in the Middle East – a region where the condition is on the rise – we’ve put together three wholesome recipes to help keep our eye on diabetes:

 A nutritious breakfast of lemon and broad bean toasts with poached eggs will help to control blood glucose levels, which tend to be higher in the morning.
 The eggs provide a good source of protein, the avocado is an excellent source of healthy fats (monounsaturated), while the broad beans give you your fibre fix.
 Most importantly though, don’t skip out on your morning meal – it’s a vital start to the day.